dy-fi/Salvo/README.md

 ### Quick Start Scan Recipe

-This is a TCP full scan of the current host
+This is a TCP full scan of the current host on port 80 (http) and 443 (https)

 ```go
 import (